nhn/tui.date-picker/docs/getting-started.md

 ## Load dependency files
+> In v4.0.0, jQuery is removed.
+It might cause other components to fail if they pass a jQuery object as a container.
 * Script - [tui-code-snippet](https://github.com/nhn/tui.code-snippet) 1.5.0 or later
 * Script - [tui-dom](https://github.com/nhn/tui.dom) 3.0.0 or later
     > If your project should support IE8, please use `tui-dom.js`, not `tui-dom.min.js`.